eduardohki/runlevel0.me/content/blog/hexagonal-architecture-in-typescript-part1.md

 ## What's next?

 So far we implemented our first use-case using TDD, but the case for Hexagonal Architecture is not clear yet.
 In the next article in this series we'll see how to implement a repository to store the *Projects* created in this use-case.
-The repository will be defined by an interface (or type, in case of TypeScript) and an in-memory implementation will be created for use in tests.
+The repository will be defined by an interface (or type, in the case of TypeScript) and an in-memory implementation will be created for use in tests.

 See you in the next article!